EvanMcBroom/pocs/Coerce-MS-FAX/README.md

 Remotely coerce a machine account to authenticate to a listening server and port via MS-FAX.

 The MS-FAX server does not require WebClient to be running to connect to the arbitrary port.
-The issue was not reported to [MSRC](https://www.microsoft.com/en-us/msrc) because they do not consider authenticated coerced authentication attack to be crossing a security boundary.
+The issue was not reported to [MSRC](https://www.microsoft.com/en-us/msrc) because they do not consider authenticated coerced authentication attacks to be crossing a security boundary.

 ### Links